hashgraph/hedera-improvement-proposal/HIP/hip-0000-Hedera-Signing-Protocol.md

 5. The Requesting Website creates a transaction, freezes it, and JSONifies it for use as txnObject in Step 6.
 6. The Requesting Website sends a sendTransaction RPC to the Client, with txnObject as a param.
 7. The Client displays the transaction to the User and prompts the user to Sign the transaction or Cancel.
-8. The Client executes the signed transaction, and sends a response to the Requesting Website (transaction Receipt, or cancel).

-_End of Protocol Scope_
+8. The Client sends the signed transaction back to the Requesting Website _End of Protocol Scope_

-9. The Requesting Website displays the result and continues the user experience.
+9. The Requesting Website executes the transaction on the Hedera API, displays the result and continues the user experience.

 **Notes:**